gucheng0712/LiveCatAlbum/README.md

 # LiveCatAlbum
 A graphic Project shows list of cat image grabbed from online cat image api, Sending Data from one file to another file locally through TCP.
-Using Leap Motion Controller to Animate the Images.
+Using Leap Motion Controller to Animate the Images through GLSL.